InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: Discussion

+\paragraph{Limitations.} For more ambiguous prompts, InfiniteDiffusion with $T = 2$ can introduce some artifacts.
+While a few additional blending steps ($T=5$) typically resolves this, this can limit the use of two-step models and adds some overhead, particularly for TTFT.
+A second limitation is that, unlike point-wise procedural noise, InfiniteDiffusion generates in windows, making queries for significantly smaller regions inefficient if uncached.
+This primarily impacts scattered point queries, leaving Minecraft features reliant on long-range biome searches (namely \texttt{/locate biome} and explorer maps) unsupported.
+Finally, while InfiniteDiffusion effectively supports deep cascades of diffusion models, enabling immense scale, acquiring training data at the coarsest layer remains a challenge.
+Synthetic data offers a promising avenue for many applications, effectively distilling any other model or simulation into an approximate procedural counterpart.

-\paragraph{Comparison to procedural noise.} Although Terrain Diffusion retains the formal guarantees of procedural noise, it fundamentally diverges in fidelity and computational cost.
-By leveraging deep generative models, our method captures complex structural and hydrological realism that noise functions approximate only as superficial textures, with the added flexibility of retraining on new datasets to target different environments.
-While this comes at the cost of raw throughput compared to the microsecond-level latency of noise, our setup time of 1.72 seconds and steady-state generation time of 0.66 seconds remain highly practical.
-Ultimately, we do not view this as a total replacement; procedural noise retains decisive advantages in speed, interpretability, and zero-data requirements, suggesting that future systems will likely employ a hybrid approach where noise handles simple, low-latency tasks and learned models manage high-fidelity, complex structure.
+\paragraph{As a procedural noise. } Although Terrain Diffusion retains the formal guarantees of procedural noise, it fundamentally diverges in fidelity and computational cost.
+By leveraging deep generative models, our method captures complex structure that noise functions only approximate as stationary textures.
+While this comes at the cost of raw throughput compared to the microsecond-level latency of noise, our warmup time of 1.72 seconds and steady-state generation time of 0.66 seconds remain highly practical.
+Future applications may distill complex but established physical simulations into practical procedural approximations that inherit both the realism of simulation and the functional utility of noise.